 If you’re ready to take the plunge into a ski lease, how do you get into one of these great deals?
 Through my research, I’ve discovered three ways.

 (1) – you can deal directly with the owner of a property and lease the place for you and your family or group for friends for the season.
 If that is too costly, then you could ask families/friends that you know if they’d want to go in with you and share the cost of the lease.
 You can find a winter lease to rent for the ski season by searching on Craigslist, VRBO, Airbnb, etc – just ask the owner if he/she is opened to a seasonal lease.

 (2) – you could contact a local professional that brokers these kinds of deals.
 I haven’t had much luck finding these professionals though.
 From what I’ve heard and if you can find one, they can put you in touch with owners that are looking to rent out their property.
 Once in touch with the owner, you could do the lease yourself or put together a group of members to split the cost.
-A good resource is to search for Lake Tahoe area vacation rentals available as a seasonal ski lease listed on SnowPals rentals page.

 The cost per membership varies and there are so many options out there.
 I’ve seen listings on SnowPals for full season (typically December to April) ski lease membership for one person from $700 all the way to $2500.
 If you’re single and can spend just $700 for lodging for an entire season–that’s an amazing deal; let’s say you stay at the ski lease for a total of 30 nights, your cost per night would be $23.34 per night.
 Naturally, the more nights you stay, the more value you get from the ski lease.
 Signing up for ski lease membership is a great way to maximize your ski season pass since it encourages you to go up to Tahoe the night before and be close to the ski resort and can take advantage of a good night’s rest and get the chance to ski/ride fresh tracks/powder when resorts start up their lifts.
 Also, the value of beating the crowds and traffic to the resort is priceless; how many times have you been stuck in traffic or frustrated with locating free parking spaces?
 In addition, getting into a ski lease gives you the chance to expand your social circle and make new friends.